Stanford Law School Postgraduate Public Interest Fellowships

 Past recipients of the SLS Fellowship are:

-- Chantal Johnson, JD ’14, who represented mentally ill clients of the Bronx Defenders in civil legal matters, including public housing and benefits, and built the agency’s Social Security practice by creating model briefs and developing an internal training manual outlining how to represent mentally ill clients in Social Security proceedings (2014-2015);
+- Chantal Johnson, JD ’14, who represented mentally ill clients of the Bronx Defenders in civil legal matters, including public housing and benefits, and built the agency’s Social Security practice by creating model briefs and developing an internal training manual outlining how to represent mentally ill clients in Social Security proceedings.
+She is now a staff attorney at Brooklyn Legal Services, working in their Housing Practice (2014-2015);

 - Sophia Lin Lakin, JD ’12, who was at the ACLU, Voting Rights Project, developing new legal and policy approaches and leveraging existing ones to challenge restrictive state and local laws, expand registration and ballot access, and protect minority voting rights (2014-2015);